- Activity Level: high

 - Watchdog: very alert

-American Eskimo Mix Breed Profile
+American Eskimo Mix Dog Breed Information

 The American Eskimo Mix is a cross between an American Eskimo and another dog breed.
 Because a mix can inherit any combination of characteristics from their parents, it’s important to talk to the breeder about the other parent breed in the mix.